skulpt/skulpt/sinlab.rst

 Now we can put the two previous programs together to complete our plot.
 Here is our sequence of steps.

 #.
+Create and set up the turtle and the screen.

+#.
 Iterate the angle from 0 to 360.

-#.
-Generate the sine value for that angle.
+	- Generate the sine value for that angle.

-#.
-Move the turtle to that position (leave a line behind).
+	- Move the turtle to that position (leave a line behind).

+Here is a partial program for you to complete.

 .. activecode:: sinlab2